Andrew Vaughn Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 3.81 team ERA that ranks seventh across all MLB pitching staffs.
+- The Rangers have a 3.78 team ERA that ranks fifth across all MLB pitching staffs.

-- Rangers pitchers combine to give up 71 home runs (one per game), the fourth-fewest in the league.
+- Rangers pitchers combine to surrender the sixth-fewest home runs in baseball (73 total, one per game).

-- Heaney (4-4) gets the starting nod for the Rangers in his 14th start of the season.
-He has a 4.05 ERA in 66 2/3 innings pitched, with 70 strikeouts.
+- Eovaldi will try to earn his 10th win when he gets the start for the Rangers, his 15th of the season.
+He is 9-3 with a 2.59 ERA and 92 strikeouts in 93 2/3 innings pitched.

-- In his last time out on Thursday, the left-hander threw 3 2/3 innings against the Los Angeles Angels, allowing one earned run while surrendering five hits.
+- His last time out came on Friday against the Los Angeles Angels, when the righty tossed seven innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.